Ida Henrietta Hyde: Microelectrode

 Hyde was a researcher and professor, but also an inventor and innovator.
 She developed instruments for monitoring physiological parameters in a marine animal that could be used in seawater.
-Her most well-known invention was an intracellular micropipette electrode.
-Dr. Hyde had observed that electrolytes in high concentrations affect processes of cell division, leading to her noting of the minute differences in electrical potential within cells.
-In order to understand how these nerve and muscle cells work, she needed to be able to stimulate the cells properly and be able to record the results of the change in the currents of the individual cells occurring.
+Her most well-known invention was an intracellular micropipette electrode (known as microelectrode).
+Dr. Hyde had observed that electrolytes in high concentrations affect processes of cell division, leading to her noting the minute differences in electrical potential within cells.
+In order to understand how these nerve and muscle cells work, she needed to be able to stimulate the cells properly and be able to record the results of the change occurring in the currents of the individual cells.
 Ida's microelectrode can be used for stimulating cells at the micro level while recording electrical activity within the cell without disturbing the cellular wall.
 This device was a revolutionary invention in neurophysiology and the study of contractile nerve tissue, however, the micro electrode was never officially attributed to Ida as being its first inventor.

-Though Dr. Hyde's possible microelectrode invention was reported in 1921, several others also created electrodes similar to Ida's, while scientific historians, like G. Kass-Simon have accredited Hyde's invention as being the original and revolutionary.
+Though Dr. Hyde's possible microelectrode invention was reported in 1921, several others also created electrodes similar to Ida's, while scientific historians such as G. Kass-Simon have accredited Hyde's invention as being the original and revolutionary.
 Another microelectrode was supposedly invented another time, about twenty years after Ida was said to have made her version of this invention, by Judith Graham and Ralph W. Gerard from the University of Chicago.
 Then in the 1950s, Gerard was nominated for a Nobel Prize, because of his developed model of the microelectrode.